 When hiring a tutor, you’ll find that you have a wide range of options, so it should come as no surprise that pricing will vary greatly depending on your child’s specific academic needs.
 So, just how much does a tutor cost?

-Private tutoring rates are calculated based on professional experience and qualifications, where you live and the complexity of the subject matter.
-Some of the most commonly requested tutoring subjects are SAT prep, math, English, chemistry, biology and physics.
+Private tutoring rates are calculated based on number of factors, including the tutor’s professional experience and qualifications, where you live and the complexity of the subject matter.
+Some of the most commonly requested tutoring subjects are SAT prep, math, English, chemistry, biology and Spanish.
 A tutoring agency or center, on the other hand, generally charges a set fee for its services, plus a registration fee.
 There are also several options for reduced-cost or free tutoring services.

 Here’s what you need to know when it comes to hiring a tutor and tutoring rates.

 A private tutor is an individual who has experience in a specific subject and offers their services to students who need academic help.
 Typically, there are no contracts, sign-up or registration fees associated with private tutors, who can be teachers and professors, graduate students, industry professionals and other individuals with robust experience in a certain subject area.